aspose-ocr/Aspose.OCR-for-.NET/README.md

 ## Platform Independence

-You can use Aspose.OCR for .NET to develop applications in any development environment that targets the .NET Framework 2.0 and higher.
-This includes support for Mono and Client Profiles.
+You can use Aspose.OCR for .NET to develop applications in any development environment that targets the .NET Framework 4.6.1 and higher, .NET Core 2.0 and higher.
+This includes support for Mono, Xamarin and Client Profiles.

 ## Get Started with Aspose.OCR for .NET